 Cleidocranial dysplasia is transmitted in an autosomal dominant pattern, meaning that a single copy of the altered gene from both parents results in the condition.

 But cases have also been detected in which the patient has only one parent with the defective gene and is affected by cleidocranial dysplasia.

-When only one parent has the mutated gene, the patient will often end up with a mild form of the condition that may go undiagnosed.
+When only one parent has the mutated gene, the patient will often have a mild form of the condition that may go undiagnosed.

-On the other hand, spontaneous mutations in the gene leading to cleidocranial dysplasia can occur, even if both parents are not carriers of the mutation.
+On the other hand, spontaneous mutations in the gene leading to cleidocranial dysplasia can occur, even if both parents are not carriers of the transformation.

 Those individuals with a family history of the disease should undergo genetic testing to know what to expect.